wpilibsuite/frc-docs/source/docs/software/labview-dashboard/driver-station-labview-dashboard.rst

 - Test tab for use with Test Mode in the LabVIEW framework
 - Commands tab for use with the new LabVIEW C&C Framework
 - Checklist tab that can be used to create task lists to complete before and/or between matches
-- Variables tab that displays the raw Network Tables variables in a tree view format
+- Variables tab that displays the raw NetworkTables variables in a tree view format

 The LabVIEW Dashboard also includes Record/Playback functionality, located in the bottom right.
 More detail about this feature is included below under `Record/Playback`_.